mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 If you want a viable alternative to Mac or Windoze, you actually only require one stable moveable panel.

-The default applets/desklets/extensions set installed with Cinnamon stable are enough for a productive computing experience, without adding more or deleting any - other than complementing them with the elegant Cinnamenu.
+The default applets/desklets/extensions set installed with Cinnamon stable offer a productive computing experience.

 Note, I make Cinnamenu an applet in the OS system /usr/share/cinnamon/applets folder as opposed to an applet in the users home hidden folders - where it might otherwise get "accidentally while I was chowing down on a pizza" deleted.